simon-id/endoflife.date/products/productname.md

     # It will be used to transform the table label to a link.
     link: https://en.wikipedia.org/wiki/IPhone#Models

-# Auto-update release configuration (optional).
 # This is used for automatically updating `releaseDate`, `latest`, and `latestReleaseDate` for every release.
-# Multiple configurations are allowed.
 # Please visit https://github.com/endoflife-date/endoflife.date/wiki/Automation for more details.
-# The presence of such configuration modifies the product page so that users are informed that existing
-# releases are automatically updated with latest versions.
 auto:
   # Mark auto-update as being cumulative (optional, default = false).
   # This means that the data won't be deleted before fetching new data.